Please ensure Javascript is enabled for purposes of website accessibility

 CHOIR (SPANISH)

 The Spanish Choir facilitates the musical prayer of the assembly in the 12 p.m. and 6 p.m.
 Sunday Masses.
-They employ a variety 8 of musical styles and encourage
+They employ a variety of musical styles and encourage novice-trained vocalists and singers to apply.
+You must commit to rehearsals and Masses on schedule.

 Evening Rosary Group